PhilT/machines/README.md

 Features
 ---------------------------------------

-* Preconfigured Ruby & Rails development environment including, Openbox, docky, gEdit with gmate and VirtualBox
+* Preconfigured Ruby & Rails light development environment (Openbox, docky, gEdit with gmate and VirtualBox)
 * Working default template supports Nginx, RVM, Passenger, Ruby, Rails apps, MySQL (+ replication), Git, Monit, Logrotate
 * Easily override the defaults with configuration options and custom ruby
 * Several deb sources added making it easier to keep up-to-date with the latest versions
 * Tested on Ubuntu i386/amd64 11.04 minimal
-* Minimal Ubuntu ISO/IMG used for increased security, stability and speed
+* Minimal Ubuntu ISO/IMG used for increased security and stability and low memory footprint
 * Commands abstracted to provide a consistent configuration syntax
 * Full automated test suite to ensure correct commands are generated (Using RSpec)
-* Extra checks done to ensure command generates the correct result and avoids false positives (e.g. successful return values)
+* Extra checks done to ensure commands generate the correct result and avoids false positives
 * A lightweight configurable Ubuntu install
 * Working documentation for Ubuntu commands
-* Customizable Ubuntu distribution
+* A Ubuntu distribution Customizable with Ruby

 Motivation